Red Hen Publications

 That reading… actually doesn’t play half badly.
 Admittedly, the initial harshness might just possibly date back to the fact that Albus probably blames Snape every bit as much for the werewolf debacle as he does Sirius.
 He’d had plans for that educated werewolf.

-But the harshness we were shown continues longer than what in itself would explain if Albus actually credits the information being given.
+But the harshness we were shown continues longer than what in itself would explain if Albus actually credits the information he’s being given.
 Besides, one of the few qualities that Tom has in abundance which Albus lacks, is paranoia.
 For all that Albus knows that he has any number of enemies, it never seems to occur to him that any of them might be capable of doing him any real damage.

 After all.
 He holds the Elder Wand.